eerii/fresa/docs/reference/engine.md

 This is the main entrypoint of the engine.
 First it perform the tests defined in the configuration file (if enabled with `FRESA_ENABLE_TESTS`).
 Then calls [`init`](#init), which handles system initialization.

 Finally it calls the main `update` loop of the application.
 The simulation update is decoupled from the frame time, instead being increased in discrete steps of `dt`.
 This allows the engine to run independent of frame rate.
 The implementation is very similar to the one described in the [fix your timestep](https://gafferongames.com/post/fix_your_timestep) article.
+It also includes a sleep function to avoid using 100% of the CPU if not necessary.
+It will limit the simulation checks to the value defined in the configuration file.

 ## `quit` and `force_quit`